wenbobao/PPiOS-Rename/README.md

 This will not obfuscate symbols named *deflate* and symbols that start with *curl_\**.

 ### CocoaPods
-If you’re using CocoaPods in your project you can also obfuscate symbols inside external libraries.
+If you're using CocoaPods in your project you can also obfuscate symbols inside external libraries.
 The only thing you need is to specify path to Pods PBX project file.
-It’s located inside the .xcodeproj directory.
-Utility will modify configurations and precompiled headers so that they’re also obfuscated.
+It's located inside the .xcodeproj directory.
+Utility will modify configurations and precompiled headers so that they're also obfuscated.

 #### Example
 ```